Motions By Cindy Gilroy

 -

-Timeframe: Councillor drafts a motion. his can involve consultations with staff, legal advisors, or stakeholders.
-This motion is can be put forward at community committee, Standing Polcicy Committee or Concil
+Timeframe: Councilor drafts a motion. his can involve consultations with staff, legal advisors, or stakeholders.
+This motion is can be put forward at community committee, Standing Polcicy Committee or Council

 -